JeremieAgee/ECommerce-with-Bootstrap/README.md

-<h1>Demo website for Southern Fried Chicken</h1>
+<h1>Demo website for Leyla's Closet</h1>

 <h2>About</h2>

 <p>
-  This is a demo website for Southern Fried Chicken.
+  This is a demo website for Leyla's Closet.
 It has three pages, home, about, and menu.
 It features a table with fictitious prices, and a list of fictitous contact information.
 It also includes images on each page.
 </p>

 <h2> Wireframe </h2>